|Pictures La Sagrada Familia church|

 Nativity facade of Sagrada Familia by night

-Sagrada Familia during fabulous Merce 2012 light show
+Sagrada Familia during Merce 2012 light show.
+(This is not a recurring event)

 Snow on Sagrada Familia during a rare Barcelona snow storm March 2010